 Doors Open Days give you free access to hundreds of fascinating buildings across Scotland.
 One weekend in September you can explore places that are normally closed to the public.
 Some open up once a year, some just once in a lifetime.
 On this occasion, the University of Edinburgh's King's Buildings, home of the School of Mathematics, will open its doors and host a range of exciting hands-on activities, from exhibitions and talks to walking tours and live experiments.

 In May 2017 The Mathematics Outreach Team contributed to the delivery of the very unique and successful exhibit "Brilliant Geometry".
 Fruit of a collaboration between the University of Edinburgh, Warwick University, and Oklahoma State University, this exhibit brought together elements of art, geometry, animation and and 3D-printing.

-What has maths got to do with jewellery making, knitting or origami?
-Come along to one of our hands-on mathematical craft workshops to find out.
-Whether you want to make Platonic solid earrings, a Möbius strip scarf, a crochet hyperbolic plane or an origami dodecahedron, we've got something for you.
+What has maths got to do with knitting or origami, creating pop up sculptures or baking?
+Please, contact us if you want to find out.
+If we get enough demand, we may organise an ad hoc workshop.
+Whether you want to make a Möbius strip scarf, an origami hyperbolic plane or some nice pop up sculptures, we've got something for you.